Creating Assignments On HowTheMarketWorks

 You can create your assignment on the My Contests page, just click “Manage Assignments” to get to the assignment administration for your contest:

 On the Manage Assignments page, click “Create New Assignment”.
-Make sure you have the right tournament selected!
+Make sure you have the right class selected!

 From here, you need to give your assignment a name, then choose which items to include and how many.
 You can also set the “Start” and “End” dates – your students will only be able to make progress on the assignment between these dates (but you can see their progress even after the end date).